rauniyars/quest-for-an-acceptable-level-of-income-inequality/README.md

     Quest for an Acceptable Level of Income Inequality: A Comparative Analysis of Implications of Skill-Biased Technological Change and Globalization between High-Income, Upper-Middle-Income, and Lower-Middle-Income Coutries
     <br />

-  	<h5>Quest for an Acceptable Level of Income Inequality: A Comparative Analysis of Implications of Skill-Biased Technological Change and Globalization between High-Income, Upper-Middle-Income, and Lower-Middle-Income Coutries/h5>
+  ##### Quest for an Acceptable Level of Income Inequality: A Comparative Analysis of Implications of Skill-Biased Technological Change and Globalization between High-Income, Upper-Middle-Income, and Lower-Middle-Income Coutries

   </p>